 A bit later that day, you are finally able to login to your organization repository and you now need to install this key as well to be able to start working.

-This is where you realize it’s essential to know how to manage multiple Git accounts on the same machine safely.
+This is where you realize it’s essential to know how to manage multiple Git configs on the same machine safely.

 Want to set up this straight once and for all?
 We have you covered!